Skip to content

 • Origin : Philippines

-• Taste : naturally sweet, notes of vanilla, hazelnut and almond
+• Taste : naturally sweet, with notes of vanilla, hazelnut and almond

 • Texture : creamy and smooth once cooked

-• Uses : traditional desserts (Ube Halaya, ice cream, cakes), modern drinks like Ube Latte
+• Uses : traditional desserts (Ube Halaya, ice cream, cakes), modern drinks like the Ube Latte

-👉 Ube is above all a delicious and sweet ingredient, perfect for trendy pastries and drinks.
+👉 Ube is first and foremost a gourmet and sweet ingredient, perfect for pastries and trendy drinks.

 Taro: the subtle and earthy root